wangduo-ux/Standardized-benchmarking-of-alternative-splicing-detection/README.md

 **Example data**

 We provided example data to evaluate alternative splicing (AS) event-level detection methods, derived from a single laboratory’s analysis of the Quartet reference materials.
-Example data for standardized benchmarking of four alternative splicing detection tools. figshare.
-Dataset. https://doi.org/10.6084/m9.figshare.30215368.v1
+"Example data for standardized benchmarking of four alternative splicing detection tools. figshare.
+Dataset. https://doi.org/10.6084/m9.figshare.30215368.v1".
-For analyzing example data. the parameter "-sn" can be set as: M8-D6, F7-D6, or D5-D6
+For analysis of the example datasets, the -sn parameter should be specified as M8-D6, F7-D6, or D5-D6.

 **Citation**

 The scripts here are for the Manuscript titled "**Benchmarking RNA-seq with the Quartet Reference Materials to establish Best Practices for Accurate Alternative Splicing Detection**" by Wang et al.